OliYeet/ConstructTtrack/comment_supabase_api.md

 removeRealtimeSubscriptions(): void;
 ```

-- Every helper **returns `void`** except `subscribeToTable`, which gives you the raw
+- Every helper **returns `void`** except:
+  - `subscribeToTable`, which gives you the raw
     `RealtimeChannel` in case you want to pause/resume or attach additional listeners.
+  - `getSupabaseClient`, which returns the lazily-initialised singleton Supabase client so
+    callers can issue normal queries outside the real-time helpers.

 ---